“They won’t get you at first. But whatever is stirring inside of you, one day it will be self-evident.”

-My life story in a word: pain.
+My story in a word: pain.
 The rest is detail.

 My earliest childhood memories are of accompanying my father to synagogue on the Sabbath.
 I loved the Hebrew songs and had most of the Siddur, the prayer book, memorized by the time I was five.

 My family was highly respected.
-Judges, senators, police commissioners, famous psychiatrists, psychologists on Oprah, professors at Harvard and Yale, even a world-famous art dealer who regaled us with stories about Salvador Dalí.
+Judges, senators, police commissioners, famous psychiatrists and psychologists on Oprah and Phil Donahue, professors at Harvard and Yale, even a world-renowned art dealer who regaled us with stories about Salvador Dalí.
 Everywhere I went, people told me how “lucky” I was to be a part of this family.

-In the midst of all this, I was entranced by our Rabbi’s sermons.
-He was a fiery speaker who loved the prophets — those lone voices that bravely stood up to power, that exposed the hypocrisies of the times, and that reminded us, through the most sublime poetry, that we humans are capable of so much better.
+In the midst of all the trauma, I was entranced by our Rabbi’s sermons.
+He was a fiery speaker who loved the prophets — those lone voices who bravely stood up to power, who exposed the hypocrisies of the times, and who reminded us, through the most sublime poetry, that we humans are capable of so much better.

 As a last ditch effort, a team of holistic doctors gave me over 400 infusions, transfusions, and experimental treatments that left me incapacitated for days.
-Miraculously, I was healed — but not just at a physical level.
+Miraculously, I recovered — but not just at a physical level.
 Something shifted inside.
-I was a caterpillar all my life, lost in darkness, beyond all hope… then suddenly I discovered that I had wings.
+A lifetime of pain vanished.
+I felt the love that Thomas Merton felt as he walked along fourth and Walnut.